paymill/paymill-unite-example/README.md

 This fee will be collected for each transaction and transferred to your account by us (on a weekly basis).

 When you look at the source code of this file (paymill-unite-example/shopping-cart.php) you find the JavaScrip variable **PAYMILL_PUBLIC_KEY**, which contains the public key of your merchant (you received it with PAYMILL Connect).
-But to do the transaction itself, which is done in _paymill-unite-example/api-trx-request.php_ you need your personal access key **$access_token**, which you also received with PAYMILL Connect.
+But to do the transaction itself, which is done in _paymill-unite-example/api-trx-request.php_ you need your personal access key **$token**, which you also received with PAYMILL Connect.

 For the fee transfer your connected merchant need to be a client of your app with a valid payment object. this payment object must also be past to the transaction create function (as you can see in paymill-unite-example/api-trx-request.php).